 Monarch from "Four to Doomsday", who carries a pleasant and civilized demeanor (which unfortunately wins over Adric for most of the last two episodes) despite looking like a giant crusty frog, and also wants to destroy everyone on Earth for its raw materials so he and his android army can travel back in time and meet himself "creating the universe".

-Yvonne Hartman, head of Torchwood's now-ruined London branch, is such a thoroughly pleasant Benevolent Boss, it's easy to forget she's in charge of a xenophobic scavengers with imperialistic ambitions.
+Yvonne Hartman, head of Torchwood's now-ruined London branch, is such a thoroughly pleasant Benevolent Boss, it's easy to forget she's in charge of xenophobic scavengers with imperialistic ambitions.

 The Slitheen, for the most part.
 They're only doing their business, after all, even if said business does involve destroying entire planets.
 Besides, hunting and killing are a trait of their species.
 They can't really help that.
 And they're pretty polite until you upset them.
+Though the Slitheen isn't the name of their species, but a large criminal family within that species.

 The original Cybermen from The Tenth Planet.
 You see, their planet was dying, and they needed Earth to save it.
 It would destroy Earth instead, but that's no problem, we'll convert you all to Cybermen and you can come to Mondas.
 You'll have better technology, no disease, no fear or despair, and your lifespan will be dramatically increased!
 It's reasonable to say they weren't even evil.
 At worst, they treated the humans like children who didn't want to get their vaccinations.
 They honestly did not understand why anyone would reject their gift.